 Pursuant to Rule 13.39(4) of the Listing Rules, any vote of shareholders at a general meeting must be taken by poll except where the chairman, in good faith, decides to allow a resolution which relates purely to a procedural or administrative matter to be voted on by a show of hands.
-As such, all the resolutions to be set out in the notice of the forthcoming annual general meeting of the Company will be voted by poll.
+As such, all the resolutions to be set out in the notice of the 2023 AGM will be voted by poll.